 ‘Thanks!
 See you!’

 ‘Is everything settled for tomorrow?
 Are you sure Shasta isn’t coming?
-It’s Taïga’s 15th birthday after all.
+It’s Taïga’s fifteenth birthday after all.
 And her initiation…’ Missy licks her finger, tasting the cake batter.
 ‘A little more chocolate, don’t you think?’

 ‘There’s no chocolate, I told you it’s an almond cake.’
-She tastes the batter with the wooden spoon.
+Granny tastes the batter with the wooden spoon.
 ‘And there’s no reason to stress.
 I think we’ve been through the proceedings enough; you’ll wake Taïga up at midnight and walk her to the ring of stones.
 I’ll be there, finishing the consecration ritual with the others-’

 ‘The others?
 Who?
 Shasta?’

-‘You know what happened to her, she isn’t a witch anymore*, so I’ve asked Phyllis Arrington to bring her daughter, Tanya, Harriet Trotterbottler is on her way in from Bigwood Falls, and Mary-Louise Conundrum is driving here from Chugcreek.
+‘You know what happened to her, she isn’t a witch anymore*, so I’ve asked Phyllis Arrington to bring her daughter, Tanya.
+Harriet Trotterbottler is on her way in from Bigwood Falls and Mary-Louise Conundrum is driving here from Chugcreek.
 Thank the Goddess, the pentacle is complete.’